Kgotso-Koete/flappy-bird-pygame/README.md

 Follow the instructions below to build an executable file for Ubuntu Linux

+1. Ensure that the [set.py](./setup.py) Executable function does NOT have an additional argument `base="Win32GUI"`
-1. Install executable builder `pip install cx_freeze`
+2. Install executable builder `pip install cx_freeze`
-2. Build the Linux executable by running the following command `python3 setup.py build`
+3. Build the Linux executable by running the following command `python3 setup.py build`
-3. The Linux executable file will in the following folder `./build/exe.linux-x86_64-3.10`
+4. The [Linux executable file](./build/exe.linux-x86_64-3.10/flappy_bird_pygame) will in the following folder `./build/exe.linux-x86_64-3.10`

 Follow the instructions below to build an executable file for Windows